consoledotdev/home/content/tools/server-monitoring.md

 - **Scaling time series is hard.** Storing time series data monitoring so that it is always available and has low retrieval latency is a difficult problem.
-  This is why hosted monitoring tools include data retention as a key pricing variable - it’s expensive to keep large volumes of data for fast querying.
+  This is why hosted monitoring tools include data retention as a key pricing variable - it's expensive to keep large volumes of data for fast querying.
   Running your own monitoring means you need to deal with storing the monitoring data.
 - **Higher engineering costs.** You might not pay for a software license but you